How to know when to sell a stock

 If you have losses in some of your investments, you may want to consider selling them to take advantage of a strategy known as tax-loss harvesting.
 This approach allows you to save on your tax bill by offsetting income and capital gains with your losses.

-The IRS allows you to claim up to $3,000 in losses each year, which could save you a good chunk in taxes.
-If your losses are beyond the $3,000 limit, you can carry over the additional losses to offset gains in future tax years.
-This strategy only makes sense in taxable accounts, not in retirement accounts like 401(k)s or IRAs.
+The IRS allows you to claim up to $3,000 in net losses each year, which could save you a good chunk in taxes.
+If your net losses are beyond the $3,000 limit, you can carry over the additional losses to offset gains in future tax years.
+This strategy only makes sense in taxable accounts, not in retirement accounts such as 401(k)s or IRAs.

 But try not to let tax considerations drive your investment decisions.
 Trading in and out of strong companies for tax purposes or other reasons can often leave you worse off than if you’d just held the stock for the long term.

 5. Rebalancing your portfolio

 If you’ve had a stock perform particularly well, you probably noticed that it accounts for a larger part of your overall portfolio than it did when you bought it.
 If it makes up an outsized portion of your portfolio, you might consider selling it back down to a lower weighting through portfolio rebalancing.
 This can help your portfolio maintain proper allocations and avoid having too much exposure to one stock.

 But be careful not to rebalance too often, or you might find yourself repeatedly selling companies that are performing well and adding to ones that aren’t — a process some investors equate to “cutting the flowers and watering the weeds.”